New Year's Day in Los Angeles: 18 Fun Things To Do with Kids

 Start your year off with a hike - this one was in the Kenneth Hahn Recreation Area.
 Photo by Jeremy Miles/CC BY 2.0

-14. If the rain returns, it's good to know that LACMA is open for the holiday; there is a family storytime, plus kids love that Metropolis II exhibit.
+If the rain returns, it's good to know that a local museum is open for the holiday.

-15. Descanso Gardens' Enchanted Forest of Light is open for the evening, and the Enchanted Railroad is running during the day.
+Descanso Gardens' is open for the evening, and the Enchanted Railroad is running during the day.

-16. Start the new year by taking flight: iFly Hollywood is open from 11am-10pm.
+Start the new year by taking flight: iFly is open from 11am-10pm.

-Pacific gray whale migration season has officially begun.
-A family whale watching cruise can provide the excellent omen of kicking off the new year with a whale encounter.
+Pacific gray whale migration season has officially begun, so why not kick off the new year with a whale encounter?

-18. Oshogatsu—the New Year's celebration in Little Tokyo—promises dance, drumming, treats, crafts, and other outdoor fun for families at locations around Little Tokyo.
+Oshogatsu, the New Year's celebration—promises dance, drumming, treats, crafts, and other fun for families at locations around Little Tokyo.

-19. And finally, if you get an early start, sledding or skiing on January 1 might not be as crowded as you think.
-After all, the parents who sprang for babysitters probably just want their kids to be verrrry quiet on New Year's morning.
+January 1 might not be as crowded as you think.
+The parents who sprang for babysitters probably just want their kids to be verrrry quiet on New Year's morning.
 Beat them to the slopes and enjoy the snow!

 If one of these doesn't do it for you, check our events calendar for more ideas...